raffimaurer/raffimaurer.github.io/_site/readme.md

 RaffiMaurer.com
 =====================

-This repository contains the (uncompiled) source code for my personal site, RaffiMaurer.com.
+This repository contains the source code for my personal site, RaffiMaurer.com, built on Jekyll.

-The site is built on Jekyll and styled with Sass.
+Feel free to poke around and critique my code.
+I hope you're not overly horrified.